Goat Milk is King

 Putting them all together

-- Strain for approximately 12 hours or until you’ve reached a sour cream consistency.
+- Strain for approximately 12 hours or until you’ve reached a thick sour cream consistency.

 - Refrigerate until ready to serve.

-- To plate, sprinkle with dried mint, Hungarian paprika and drizzle with your best extra virgin olive oil.
+- To plate, sprinkle with dried mint, Aleppo pepper, and drizzle with extra virgin olive oil.
 Serve with pita bread or pita chips.

 Ciao!